Friedrich Mallinckrodt: Later life

 Following WWI, Mallinckrodt was employed by Fokker as a test pilot.
-He began an affair with Anthony Fokker's wife Elisabeth "Tetta" von Morgen, precipitating Fokker to divorce her, effective October 11, 1923.
-Mallinckrodt and Tetta were married in Berlin on December 18, 1923, but their marriage lasted only two years.
+He began an affair with Anthony Fokker's wife Elisabeth "Tetta" von Morgen, precipitating Fokker to divorce her on 11 October 1923.
+Mallinckrodt and Tetta were married in Berlin on 18 December 1923, but their marriage lasted only two years.

 During the Second World War he served as a Major at the Luftwaffe Air Force Test Center at Rechlin–Lärz Airfield.
-He died in a plane crash August 2, 1941 northeast of Rechlin and was buried in the Südwestkirchhof in Stahnsdorf, Germany.
+He died in a plane crash on 2 August 1941 northeast of Rechlin and was buried in the Stahnsdorf South-Western Cemetery.